Universite-Gustave-Eiffel/I-Simpa/Docs/tutorial_Elmia_hall.rst

 In this example, we are interested in the case of a theater.
 This hall, the Elmia hall, has been the subject of measurements and a comparative study of several room acoustics software.
 The user can refer to the following reference for more information: `A Comparison of Room Simulation Software - The 2nd Round Robin on Room Acoustical Computer Simulation, Bork Ingolf, Acta Acustica united with Acustica, Volume 86, Number 6, November/December 2000, pp. 943-956(14) <http://www.ingentaconnect.com/content/dav/aaua/2000/00000086/00000006/art00008?utm_source=TrendMD&utm_medium=cpc&utm_campaign=Acta_Acustica_united_with_Acustica_TrendMD_0>`_.

-Ressources for this tutorial are located in the following folder:
+Resources for this tutorial are located in the following folder:
 ::

 	<I-Simpa installation folder>\doc\tutorial\tutorial 2